fgm/g2/README.md

 |       7.x |          |          |          |  standard  |      n.a.       |
 |   8.x-9.x |          |          |          |            |    standard     |

-As this matrix shows, beyond Drupal 6.x, update features are limited.
+As this matrix shows, beyond Drupal 6.x, upgrade features are limited.

 - The D7 upgrade path only convers configuration, and there is no standard upgrade path towards D8+: